 What music do you listen to whilst designing?

 Any advice for ambitious designers?

 Design a lot.
 Look at design a lot.
 Find designs you love and figure out why they are successful.
 Bring that into your own work.
-Reach out to people that you admire and ask them for coffee or advice or feedback.
+Reach out to people that you admire and ask them for coffee or advice or feedback (don't forget to thank them!).
 Be nice to the people you work with.
 Be nice to yourself.
+Be nice to strangers.
 Remember that there is more to life than design.
 Go outside.
 Take care of your health.
+Get a dog.

 Anything you want to promote or plug?